 04.09.2024

-Our research group participated at Mensch und Computer 2024 in Karlsruhe, where PhD candidate Verena Staab presented her research on "Automation and its Effects on Mental Workload in Industrial Sectors".
-Her work offers fresh insights, particularly within the maritime industry. ⚓ 🌊
+Our research group recently participated in Mensch und Computer 2024 in Karlsruhe, where PhD candidate Verena Staab presented her research on "Automation and its Effects on Mental Workload in Industrial Sectors."
+This study provides valuable new insights, particularly for applications within the maritime industry.

-It was fantastic to connect with both familiar and new faces from industry and research.
-Looking forward to continuing these valuable discussions and collaborations! 🤝
+The conference provided an excellent platform to connect with both longstanding colleagues and new contacts from academia and industry.
+We look forward to continuing these important discussions and collaborations.

 29.08.2024